 Once Project Development completes a project, responsibility for it is transferred to the Maintenance and Operations (M&O) Region in which it is located.
 The 5 M&O Regions hold broad responsibility for managing and maintaining transportation facilities within their geographic area.
 M&O maintenance projects on existing facilities occasionally require the acquisition of additional property rights.
 Those acquisitions must comply with MaineDOT's acquisition criteria.
-Senior Property Officers in the Highway Program provide M&O with assistance on these tasks on an "as-needed" basis.
+R/W Supervisors in the Highway Program provide M&O with assistance on these tasks..